HomeMy WebLinkAbout1934-12-11 218

 Betterments will be assessed for this improvement in

-accordance with the provisions of_Chapter 80 of the General
+accordance with the provisions of Chapter 80 of the General

-Ties.
+Laws.
 The area which it is expected will receive advantages

 improvement comprises the several lots shown upon the plan